DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world6.md

 Her whole body shook, and her head remained looking down.

 "World Reincarnation...
 Overwritten world...
 Right.
-I remember now, that bastard Sid.
+I remember now, that Sid.
-He said something like that."
+He did mention like that."

 "Vanessa!?
 What is it!?"